gabriel-p-artcls/23-08_UCC/README.md

 with leading zeros and the ESO clusters as "ESO_XXX_XX" with leading zeroes.

 The table lists 177 LIUPANG19 clusters because it includes clusters not listed as new by the authors.
-We remove all except those listed as new in LIUPANG19.
-Cluster LP_866 was duplicated (LP_0866) so one entry was removed.
 Changed 'LP_' to 'FoF_' for consistency.
+Removed the leading zero in 'FoF_XXXX'.
+Cluster 'LP_866' was duplicated (LP_0866), removed the second entry.

 BH       --> VDBH per CDS recommendation vdBergh  --> VDB per CDS recommendation